SBouchard01/jekyll-templates/Readme.md

 > The english content is encoded in the HTML files in the first case, and should always be provided in the _static collection files in the second case.

 For techincal reasons, the posts and collection pages *cannot* be translated and have instead a flag displayed to indicate the language of the content.

+> Note : Posts ["collections tags"](#categorie-tags) (provided in the front matter) *can be translated* if provided as a key in the lang file.
+> This translation will be displayed in the tag label, and in the filter archive page related to this tag.

 ### Adding a new language
 To add a new language to the website, follow these steps: